 4 Things You Didn’t Know You Should Avoid During Pregnancy

+Once you find out you’re pregnant, you will likely hear and read about how you should no longer indulge in hot tubs, sushi and laying on your back.
 But there are some other, less talked about, things that could negatively impact your pregnancy as well.
-Here are 4 things you may not have realized you should avoid while pregnant.
+Here are 4 things you may not have realized you should avoid during pregnancy.

 4 Surprising Things to Avoid During Pregnancy